tzulitai/flink/docs/apis/streaming/connectors/kinesis.md

 #### Usage of Consumer

-The `FlinkKinesisConsumer` can be used to pull data from multiple Kinesis streams within the same AWS region in parallel.
-It participates in Flink's distributed snapshot checkpointing and provides exactly-once processing guarantees.
-Note that the current version can not handle resharding of Kinesis streams.
-When Kinesis streams are resharded, the consumer will fail and the Flink streaming job must be resubmitted.
+The `FlinkKinesisConsumer` is an exactly-once parallel streaming data source that subscribes to multiple AWS Kinesis streams within the same AWS service region, and can handle resharding of streams.
+Each subtask of the consumer is responsible for fetching data records from multiple Kinesis shards.
+The number of shards fetched by each subtask will change as shards are closed and created by Kinesis.

 Before consuming data from Kinesis streams, make sure that all streams are created with the status "ACTIVE" in the AWS dashboard.